copystar/do15/README.md

 But if I wanted to describe the location for a map, I might describe the same location using latitude and longitude:
 43° 38' 39.2706", -79° 21' 55.4508"
+You would read the above as "43 degrees, 38 minutes and 39.2706 seconds."

-I can described the same space using longitude and longitude using decimal degrees, instead of minutes and seconds"
+Its confusing to describe a place using minutes and seconds.
+So let's describe the same place using longitude and longitude but using decimal degrees instead of minutes and seconds"
 43.644242, -79.365403